NoobJsPerson/termux-discord-activity/README.md

 node index.js
 ```
 - wait about 10 seconds
-- taadaa! it should've worked by now if you did all the steps correctly
+- taadaa! it should've worked by now if you did all the steps correctly.

 please make an issue if you faced a problem or want to give a suggestion